nathanaschbacher/riak_kv_redis_backend/README.md

 ## Installation

-**Pre-requisites:** You must already have Erlang R14B04 or later installed on your machine.
+**Pre-requisites:** You must build this using the same version of Erlang that was used to build Riak.

 	$ git clone git@github.com:nathanaschbacher/riak_kv_redis_backend.git .
 	$ cd riak_kv_redis_backend